With so many researches on Vaccines & it’s an effect, do we really know how it works once it is administered inside our body?

 When a vaccine is injected into the body, it activates our immune cells majorly T & B cells that fight against the antigens (toxic or foreign substance).
 The vaccine basically contains the weakened or dead cells of a particular organism (for example n-covid19) that can trigger our immune system within the body.
 This promotes better immunity (innate & herd) that can protect an individual from a dangerous disease.
 It also promotes safety among people who cannot be vaccinated due to certain medical conditions like HIV, cancer, etc.

 1. Water is one of the most important factors that can keep you hydrated.
-Being hydrated pre & post-vaccination helps in better absorption of the vaccine and the contents can work better inside the body in terms of any biological reactions.
+Being hydrated after and before vaccination helps in better absorption of the vaccine and the contents can work better inside the body in terms of any biological reactions.

 2. Sleep is another important aspect as it plays a huge role in building better immunity & overall better wellness.
 9-10 hours of sleep before vaccination is a must so that the body is well-rested and responds well with the vaccine.
 Post-vaccination rest is important too as your immunity dips down and requires enough sleep for recovery.